Sources

 </Step>

-<Step title="Select the source menu">
+<Step title="Open the Add Source menu">

 Use `Tab` to focus on the Sources pane or press `o`, then press `Enter` or click `+ Add Source` with your mouse.